 Staff may remove individuals displaying challenging behaviour to this safer area to prevent injury to staff and the child themselves.
 This reduces the need for manual 'holding' whilst a child is in distress.
 Children can also use the 'safe space' as a means of managing their own behaviour.
-At Medeshamstede our safe space is referred to as the individual's 'safe place' to aid relaxation.
+At Medeshamstede our safe space is referred to as 'The Rainbow Room' as children can adjust the lights to their preferred colour to aid relaxation.
 Children are taught to request this space as a time out when they themselves recognise they need it.

-Some children will use visual symbols to indicate to members of staff that they wish to use the 'the safe place'.
+Some children will use visual symbols to indicate to members of staff that they wish to use the 'the rainbow room'.
 A child would be monitored at all times and staff are able to see through the window and give verbal reassurance.
 It is important to note that the 'rainbow room' is there to be used as a positive strategy for the child who will be able to choose to use the distraction limited, sensory space to self-regulate and this would be taught to the level of understanding for the child.

-Where the 'safe place' is to be used as an intervention for positive behaviour management, this will be documented in the child's Positive Behaviour Support Plan and agreed with the child, parents/carers and any professionals involved.
+Where the 'rainbow room' is to be used as an intervention for positive behaviour management, this will be documented in the child's Positive Behaviour Support Plan and agreed with the child, parents/carers and any professionals involved.